cceckman/nice-dice/README.md

 # Programming interface

-[`Closed`][Closed] is the main type for dicer expressions- "closed" because it reflects that all symbols are defined. `Closed` implements `FromStr`, so `str::parse` provides either a `Closed` or an error describing the problem with the expression.
+[`Closed`][Closed] is the main type for nice-dice expressions- "closed" because it reflects that all symbols are defined. `Closed` implements `FromStr`, so `str::parse` provides either a `Closed` or an error describing the problem with the expression.

-dicer requires an [`Evaluator`][Evaluator] to compute probability distributions.
+nice-dice requires an [`Evaluator`][Evaluator] to compute probability distributions.
-This is because dicer (optionally) [memoizes][memoization] intermediate and final results to speed up computation.
+This is because nice-dice (optionally) [memoizes][memoization] intermediate and final results to speed up computation.
 Does it help?
 I don't know- no benchmarks yet!

 Evaluation is fallible (returns `Result<Distribution, Error>`).
 Some validity properties cannot be determined without partially evaluating the expression;
-for instance, dicer can only tell if a denominator can be zero by computing the denominator's distribution and checking the probability.
+for instance, nice-dice can only tell if a denominator can be zero by computing the denominator's distribution and checking the probability.
 Again, the error message _should_ indicate the problem;
 send [me] a message if you have ideas for improvement!

-The result of an evaluation is a [`Distribution`][Distribution]. dicer internally represents results as _occurrences_: how many distinct rolls could lead to each value of an expression.
+The result of an evaluation is a [`Distribution`][Distribution]. nice-dice internally represents results as _occurrences_: how many distinct rolls could lead to each value of an expression.
 These data are accessible via `Distribution`.

-dicer offers the [`html`][html] module for rendering results into HTML.
+nice-dice offers the [`html`][html] module for rendering results into HTML.
 While all of the content is valid HTML on its own, the output includes classes and variables for [Charts.css]-- a table will appear as a bar chart if Charts.css is present on the page.

 # See also

-[I][me] found [AnyDice] after mostly completing dicer; I might not have written dicer if I had known about it beforehand!
+[I][me] found [AnyDice] after mostly completing nice-dice; I might not have written nice-dice if I had known about it beforehand!
 AnyDice has a different language, but a similar/same goal.